albizures/vyke-torao/README.md

 ```

 ## API
-### Not
-Creates a query that requires a component not to be present on an entity.

-### createQuery
-Creates a query that can be used to filter entities based on their components.

 ### createResource
 Creates a resource that can be shared between systems.

-### createScene
-Creates a scene to be used in the game.

 ## Others vyke projects
 - [Flowmodoro app by vyke](https://github.com/albizures/vyke-flowmodoro)